Home of the Atholl family for seven centuries

 The Castle has a long and fascinating history.
-It spans a period from Mary Queen of Scots, through Civil War, the Act of Union, Battle of Culloden right through to Queen Victoria, and her presentation of colour to the Atholl Highlanders.
+It spans a period from Mary Queen of Scots through the Civil War, the Act of Union, and the Battle of Culloden to Queen Victoria and her presentation of colour to the Atholl Highlanders.
 Throughout its long 700-year history, it has experienced the highs and lows of political favour, has enjoyed victory in battles, and endured defeats.

 The early days

-It was on this site in 1269 that John Comyn built a Tower House.
-Possibly, he overlooked the fact that he didn't own the land, the actual owner being David Strathbogie, the Duke of Atholl, who was away on Crusade.
+On this site in 1269, John Comyn built a Tower House.
+Possibly, he overlooked that he didn't own the land, the actual owner being David Strathbogie, the Duke of Atholl, who was away on Crusade.
 He seized the building on his return and used it for his residence, giving it the name Comyn's Tower.
 It passed onto his son, whose rebellion against Robert the Bruce in 1322 resulted in him forfeiting the Castle.
-It was given to Sir Neil Campbell, whose son, John, had been granted the title Earl of Atholl in 1320.
+It was given to Sir Neil Campbell, whose son, John, had been granted the Earldom of Atholl in 1320.

 The following 137 years saw the Castle undergo many ownership changes.
 In 1457, James II gave it to his half-brother, Sir John Stewart of Balvenie.
 It remained for almost 140 years, finally passing to John Stewart, Fifth Earl of Atholl.
-During his ownership, major building works were undertaken, notably the Great Hall in 1530.
+Major building works were undertaken during his ownership, notably the Great Hall in 1530.

 Battle and rebellions

 The Jacobite rebellions marked another milestone in the history of Blair Castle when the Jacobites took it.
-The Jacobite movement was a group of Scots who opposed the loss of the Stuarts claim to the British throne by the expulsion of James II and VII and its transfer to the Protestant Mary II and her husband William III.
-The Murrays, the owners of the Castle, were supporters of the English parliament.
+The Jacobite movement was a group of Scots who opposed the loss of the Stuarts' claim to the British throne by expulsing James II and VII and its transfer to the Protestant Mary II and her husband William III.
+The Murrays, the Castle owners, were the English parliament supporters.

 Battle for the castle

-Lord John Murray (son of the owner) besieged the Castle to win it back for his father and the government.
-The Jacobites, at the Battle of Killiecrankie, defeated Lord John and the government forces, which resulted in his death.
+Lord John Murray (the owner's son) besieged the Castle to win it back for his father and the government.
+At the Battle of Killiecrankie, the Jacobites defeated Lord John and the government forces, resulting in his death.
 After a series of minor skirmishes over a couple of years, the Jacobites were offered an amnesty.
-In 1691 the Castle was returned to the Murrays, eventually being owned by James Murray.
+In 1691 the Castle was returned to the Murrays, eventually owned by James Murray.

 In 1740 James set about converting the Castle into a Georgian mansion and removing many medieval defences.
 Whilst James had remained loyal to the government, many of his relatives still held Jacobite sympathies, and in 1745 forces supporting Prince Charles Stuart (Bonnie Prince Charlie) took the Castle.
 Government forces retook it, but James's Jacobite brother, Lord George Murray, besieged it, causing significant damage.
 A major battle (the Battle of Culloden) ensued.
-The Jacobite's lost, and James Murray resumed ownership and set about repairing his family home.
+The Jacobites lost, and James Murray resumed ownership and repaired his family home.

 In more recent times, the Castle was used as a field hospital in World War I and opened to the public in 1936.

 A visit to Blair Castle is both fascinating and absorbing.
-Given its long and eventful history, it's perhaps unsurprising that it has undergone so many changes over its life.
+Given its long and eventful history, it's perhaps unsurprising that it has undergone many changes.
 Today, it provides a fascinating insight into the lives of the Highland aristocracy of the time.